terilenard/dias-hackathon-testbed1/docs/source/dependencies.rst

         [Install]                                                                                                                                                               WantedBy=multi-user.target

-After modifying the file, we must reload the service using:
+After modifying the file, reload the service using:

 .. code-block:: bash